sysfatal/sysfatal.github.io/vlc.md

 	 with symbol table entries.
 This section is of type SHT_STRTAB.
 The attribute type used is SHF_ALLOC.
 ```

-There are the strings used by the `.dynsym` table:
+Those strings are used by the `.dynsym` table:

 ```
 .dynsym